adefirmanf/adefirmanf/README.md

     <a href="https://www.pixiv.net/en/users/11075375">Pixiv</a>
 </p>

 4 years as Software Engineer.
-Specialised in Backend.
-Yeah, backend only.
-Don't expect too much my Frontend skills, even my dominant language still Javascript but most of them using Node.JS.
 Fast learner and eager to explore new things.

 I have interest with "How to be a good Software Engineer".
 So, recommend me books to read :) These are my list that I want to read, but I don't have any time ughhh